Glera Grape Variety

 Guide to Italian White Wine: Read more

 And yet, most wine lovers had never even heard of Glera until 2009.
 Indeed, renaming the Prosecco grape started a chain reaction that propelled a formerly obscure region into international stardom.
-Responsible for maintaining the livelihoods of thousands of growers, there is much riding on the continued popularity of Glera.
-So the only question is: what direction will the Prosecco industry take next?
+Responsible for maintaining the livelihoods of thousands of growers, the continued popularity of Glera has much riding on it.
+So the only question is: What direction will the Prosecco industry take next?

 History and viticulture